Skip to main content

 If you have not read "How to test a route", please do it first.

 To test a guard means that we need to mock everything except the guard and RouterModule.
 But, what if we have several guards?
 If we mocked them they would block routes due to falsy returns of their mocked methods.
-To skip guards in angular tests ng-mocks provides NG_MOCKS_GUARDS token, we should pass it into .exclude, then all other guards will be excluded from TestBed and we can be sure, that we are testing only the guard we want.
+To remove guards in angular tests ng-mocks provides NG_MOCKS_GUARDS token, we should pass it into .exclude, then all other guards will be excluded from TestBed, and we can be sure that we are testing only the guard we want.

 beforeEach(() =>